Tennessee Titans vs. Miami Dolphins NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- The Titans have two wins ATS (2-1) as 3.5-point favorites or more at home.
+- At home, as 3-point favorites or more, the Titans have two wins ATS (2-1).

-- Tennessee has gone over the total twice in eight home games this season.
+- In eight home games this season, Tennessee has hit the over twice.

-- Away from home, Miami is 3-4 overall and 4-3 against the spread.
+- This year in away games, Miami is 4-3 against the spread and 3-4 overall.

-- The Dolphins are unbeaten ATS (1-0) away from home as 3.5-point underdogs or more.
+- The Dolphins are unbeaten ATS (2-0) as 3-point underdogs or more away from home.

-- In seven away games this year, Miami has hit the over twice.
+- In seven road games this season, Miami has hit the over twice.

-- The average point total in Dolphins away games this season is 44.9 points, 5.4 more than this outing's over/under (39.5).

 Powered by Data Skrive.